salesforce/apollo/delphinius/README.md

 # Delphinius
 Access Control
 ____
-Apollo Delphinius is a Role Based Access Control system implemented in SQL.
+Apollo Delphinius is a Relationship Based Access Control and is a [Google Zanzibar](https://research.google/pubs/pub48190/) clone implemented in SQL and run on Apollo's SQL state machine.

 ## Model
 Delphinius presents a simple model for Access Control Lists.
 An ACL is an asserted Tuple of {Object, Relation, Subject}.
 Each of the tuple elements forms a seperate domain class.
 Each domain is further qualified with Namespaces.
 For example an Object is a tuple of {Namespace, Name}.
 Subject is likewise a tuple of {Namespace, Name}.